 Why instant account numbers are useful

 If you have some large purchases you need to make immediately, being able to use your new card account is a boon.
-For example, with the holidays right around the corner, you could get approved for a card today and then use it to buy gifts, even though your physical card may arrive too late.
+For example, if you get a card right before the holidays, you could get approved for a card and use it for last-minute gifts, even though your physical card may arrive too late.
+Or, if you get approved for a new travel rewards card and then immediately find a great deal on tickets, you could use your new card to snap them up before the deal disappears.

 Also, many cards have sign-up bonuses, and getting the card number right away can give you a head start.
 For example, if you need to buy $1,000 tickets for a business trip tomorrow, you can use your new card and take a significant chunk out of the minimum spending requirement.